elswob/neo4j-build-pipeline/README.md

 The client is unauthorized due to authentication failure.
 ```

 There may be an issue with authentication.

+- *First*, check password used, make sure it doesn't contain any special characters such as `#`.
-It is possible to reset a password:
+- *Second*, it is possible to reset a password:

 - https://neo4j.com/docs/operations-manual/4.0/configuration/password-and-user-recovery/